dickansj/MasterYourPPE/content/home/hero.md

 ##   label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-**Create a simple wireframe to make your mask a much more effective safeguard**
+**Create a simple wireframe to make your mask a more effective safeguard for you and others**

 Learn how in this **1-minute video**